-- Mastery of subject knowledge and passion for what they teach - Preferably at least two years of teaching experience in an urban school - Belief in measuring student performance in meaningful and rigorous ways - Proven ability to be trained in managing a classroom - Commitment to preparing every student for college - Ability to get along with others and work as a team - An entrepreneurial spirit and approach to teaching and school reform - Understanding of the importance of a structured academic and behavioral environment - Understanding of the meaning of high academic and behavioral expectations - Understanding of the need for extra support for students who need it

-Most importantly, ReGeneration hires and retains teachers who create dynamic learning environments, develop curriculum that targets a variety of learning styles, and-whenever possible-engage students by connecting their classes to the themes relevant to students' lives.
-In addition, teachers undergo a rigorous review process and regular professional development both before and during the school year.
+- Mastery of subject knowledge and passion for what they teach - Preferably at least two years of teaching experience in an urban school - Belief in measuring student performance in meaningful and rigorous ways - Proven ability to be trained in managing a classroom - Commitment to preparing every student for college - Ability to get along with others and work as a team - An entrepreneurial spirit and approach to teaching and school reform - Understanding of the importance of a structured academic and behavioral environment - Understanding of the meaning of high academic and behavioral expectations - Understanding of the need for extra support for students who need it environments, develop curriculum that targets a variety of learning styles, and, when possible, engage students by including themes relevant to their lives.
+In addition, teachers undergo a rigorous review process and regular professional development before and during the school year.